-If a student fails to maintain satisfactory academic progress with regard to the minimum grade point average or completed credits at the end of any academic year, the student will be officially notified in writing by Hussian and immediately be placed on probationary status.
-The probationary status will remain in place until the end of the immediately following academic year.
-During probation, students will continue to be eligible for federal student aid.
-Hussian may place academic restrictions on the student during the probationary period to help ensure that the student successfully reinstates satisfactory academic progress by the end of the probationary period.
-Students that fail to obtain a cumulative grade point average in accordance with the minimum standards of this policy or fail to complete the minimum percentage of credits during the probationary period will cease to be eligible for federal student aid programs and all federal student aid will be cancelled.
-A student whose aid is canceled is not eligible for additional financial aid until the student completes all necessary coursework or improves their GPA to exceed the minimum threshold.
+If a student fails to maintain satisfactory academic progress with regard to the completion rate percentage, minimum cumulative grade point average, or maximum time frame for completion at the end of any term, the student will be officially notified in writing by the College and will immediately be placed on financial aid warning.
+The financial aid warning status will remain in place until the end of the immediately following term.
+During the term in which the student is on financial aid warning, the student will continue to be eligible for federal student aid.
+The College may place academic restrictions on the student during the financial aid warning period to help ensure that the student successfully reinstates satisfactory academic progress by the end of the term.
+Students that fail to obtain the minimum completion rate percentage or the minimum cumulative grade point average during the financial aid warning period or who will exceed the maximum time frame for completion after the financial aid warning period, will cease to be eligible for federal student aid programs; all federal student aid will be cancelled, and the student may be subject to academic dismissal by the Dean of Academic Affairs.
+A student whose aid is cancelled is not eligible for additional financial aid until the student completes all necessary coursework to improve their CGPA and/or rate of completion to exceed the minimum threshold.